Help us match you with local pros in your area

 When selecting an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience within the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Both registered and certified technicians must be supervised by a licensed contractor.
 Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can assist your decision.
-Choose a provider with stellar reviews and reports of positive experiences from customers.
+Choose a company with great reviews and stories of positive customer experiences.

-Always make sure you know what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to specify which parts require replacement and why.
-Confirm that your technician will clean and test the full system afterward to verify proper operation.
-When replacing your HVAC, ask the provider to explain the new brand, model, energy efficiency, estimated installation time, and features.
-Before work starts, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should detail the exact parts that need replacement and why.
+Get confirmation that your technician will clean and test the full system afterward to guarantee everything is working correctly.
+When replacing your HVAC, ask the contractor to provide details on the new brand, model, energy efficiency, features, and estimated installation time.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

-Generally, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have an inspection if you notice any new issues, such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be serviced every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After that inspection, your technician will tell you what services are needed.
+You should also have your system inspected and serviced if you notice any new issues, such as strange noises, leaks, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians are less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians are generally less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Channelview, you may be able to make do with a lower-capacity furnace.